 2. Full assisted turn, child pulls up on the parent’s t-shirt

 3. Half unassisted turn (child is facing the side and only has a short distance to turn)

 4. Full unassisted turn back to the adult

 5. Start with shallow submersions and build towards deep underwater turns

 Turning is a great water safety skill to practice.
 We really want to “condition” children to return to safety.
 It’s like planning for an emergency.
 The more we practice the better because it will become an automatic response and avoid panic if a difficult situation does arise.
 In lesson familiar environments it’s a good idea to practice entries and exits.
-For example steep drop offs at the beach, creek or river can surprise a child and get them into a dangerous situation.
-Doing a few down turn arounds with a step up can be helpful to get them used to the new environment.
-Remember no one is drown proof but learning to swim certainly does give the best possible chance to children of all ages.
+For example, steep drop-offs at the beach, creek or river can surprise a child and get them into a dangerous situation.
+Doing a few turnarounds with a step up can be helpful to get them used to the new environment.
+Remember no one is drown-proof but learning to swim certainly does give the best possible chance to children of all ages.
 Do not become complacent with supervision because drowning is a silent killer.
 Caregivers should develop in children not only a love for but a respect for the water.